Young Winston: Box office

 The film was one of the most popular films in 1972 at the British box office.
-Ward was nominated for the Most Promising Male Newcomer award at the Golden Globe Awards in January 1973.

 The film's U.S. premiere was held at the MacArthur Theatre in Washington, D.C., attended by Ward, members of the British embassy and as well as invited guests from the area, including the symphonic band from Winston Churchill High School in nearby Potomac, Maryland, conducted by Ronald Shurie.

 The film was premiered in the UK with Susan Hampshire and the youngest Winston of the cast on stage at the time.
 The band of the Royal Hussars (PWO) played at the screening.

+Critical reception

+Young Winston received mixed reviews upon its release.
+On Rotten Tomatoes, it was reported that 55% of critics gave the film a positive review based on 11 reviews, with an average score of 5/10.

 Accolades

 Home media release

 As of July 2009, the longest edition available on DVD was Young Winston: Special Edition at 146 minutes, cut from the original U.S. theatrical release which was 157 minutes.
 VHS tapes cut the film to just 124 minutes.

 The "Signature Series" edition, released by Sony Entertainment in Australia 2009 (147 minutes) opens with nearly four minutes of black screen accompanied by a medley of English tunes; an "intermission" of three minutes' black screen separates the two sections.

 The fully unabridged version was released on Blu-ray by British distributor Powerhouse Films in October 2019.
+Another edition was released on 29 August 2022 by Powerhouse Films.